atsushieee/improvisation-lab/README.md

 ## How It Works

+### Interval Practice: Melody Generation
+The interval practice focuses on improving interval recognition and singing accuracy:
+1. Users select the interval and direction (up or down) to practice.
+2. The application generates a series of problems based on the selected interval.
+3. Real-time feedback is provided to help users match the target interval.
+4. The practice session can be customized with the number of problems and note duration.

-### Melody Generation
+### Piece Practice: Melody Generation
 The melody generation follows these principles:
-1. Notes are selected based on their relationship to the current chord and scale
+1. Notes are selected based on their relationship to the current chord and scale.
-2. Chord tones have more freedom in movement
+2. Chord tones have more freedom in movement.
-3. Non-chord tones are restricted to moving to adjacent scale notes
+3. Non-chord tones are restricted to moving to adjacent scale notes.
-4. Phrases are connected naturally by considering the previous note
+4. Phrases are connected naturally by considering the previous note.
-5. All generated notes stay within the specified scale
+5. All generated notes stay within the specified scale.

 ### Real-time Feedback
 Pitch Detection Demo: